Massive earthquake leaves devastation in Haiti

 How is UNICEF responding to the earthquake?

 At the onset of the earthquake, UNICEF delivered essential medical supplies to the main hospitals in the south to reach 30,000 people over two months.
-UNICEF has also already provided clean water and hygiene and sanitation items to more than 108,000 affected women and children.

 In order to adequately protect children affected by the earthquake, urgent needs include the provision of psychosocial support for children affected by the earthquake, assessments of children’s protection needs, and identification of the most vulnerable young people.